lemuriad/tupl/readme.md

 Unfortunately, the grammar doesn't allow a braced initializer list as the
 right hand side of a comparison operator, so an explicit `tupl` type has to
-be constructed for use in the comparison.
+be constructed in order to use the comparison operators.

 _The following material is specific to C arrays and can be skipped_.